Teeth Whitening Albuquerque, NM

-If you live in Albuquerque, NM, you can benefit from a teeth whitening procedure at our local dental office.
+If you live in Albuquerque or the local area, you can benefit from a teeth whitening procedure at our local dental office.
 At Roderick A. Garcia, DMD PC, we are known for improving the appearance of our patients' smiles.
-Dr. Garcia is an expert cosmetic dentist and has multiple ways for doing so.
+We are a cosmetic dentist and has multiple ways for doing so.
 We often recommend a teeth bleaching procedure because it is by far the easiest way to transform your smile.
 After cleaning your teeth, we can complete this procedure in time for a special event or as part of your regular oral health routine.

 In-office whitening can brighten your smile up to 8 shades lighter.
 That's 6 shades lighter than store bought whitening products.

 There are several types of teeth bleaching that you can try.
 People typically start by using whitening toothpaste at home.
 This can help to brighten your teeth but is typically not enough to actually whiten them.
 We recommend toothpaste as part of an overall teeth whitening treatment but not by itself.
 After professional whitening, the toothpaste can help your teeth stay bright.